thycotic/privman-docs/troubleshooting/agents/advanced-messages-not-working-edge.md

 [priority]: # (2)
 # Advanced Messages not Working for Child Processes of Microsoft Edge

-when opting to Run an application from Microsoft Edge on Windows 10 version 1803, Advanced Messages for application justification or approval are not honored.
+When opting to Run an application from Microsoft Edge on Windows 10 version 1803, Advanced Messages for application justification or approval are not honored.

 ## Detailed Information